fahidjavid/doc-test/docs/tour/settings/tour-detail-page.md

 ## **Tour Reviews**

-You can add tour reviews details from **Dashboard > Customize > Tour Detail Page** as shown below.
+You can add tour reviews section details from **Dashboard > Customize > Tour Detail Page** as shown below.

 ![img](../../img/tour-reviews.png)

-It will look like the below image on front-end
+It will look like the below image on front-end.
+You can rate and review this tour based on your experience.

 ![img](../../img/tour-reviews-front.png)